Sirilpy Python Module API 0.7.41 Reference

 Bases: object

 Python equivalent of Siril fkeywords structure.
-Contains the FITS header keyword values converted to suitable datatypes.
+Contains the FITS header keyword values converted to suitable data types.

 airmass: float = 1.0